NBA Finals 2018: Start time, how to watch and more

-The Cleveland Cavaliers blew Game 1 when JR Smith lost track of the score, and then got blown out in Game 2 when Steph Curry went crazy from three-point land.
-The Golden State Warriors are up two games to none, winning both games on their home court.
+Will tonight be the last time we see LeBron James in a Cleveland Cavaliers uniform?
+A free agent this summer, James will have many suiters.
+Lose to the Golden State Warriors again and he may seek a third team with which to tilt at the championship.

-The series now shifts to Cleveland for Games 3 and 4, where LeBron James and the Cavs will try to get back in the series.
-Let's review your options for watching NBA Finals.
+The Cleveland Cavaliers blew Game 1 when JR Smith lost track of the score and got blown out in Game 2 when Steph Curry went crazy from three-point land.
+Kevin Durant went viral in Game 3, scoring 43 points and leading the Warriors to a win in Cleveland.
+The Warriors will go for the sweep Friday night, again in Ohio.
+Let's review your options for watching the NBA Finals.

 NBA Finals 2018 schedule